 What are the most expensive items?

-How much money will I need if I am planning to visit or (even better) thinking of moving to New Zealand?
+How much money you will need if you’re planning to visit or (even better) thinking of moving to New Zealand?

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page.